Rajadeepan/kube-batch/doc/design/Benchmarking.md

    - The Latency for <b> binding the pod to node (schedule to run) </b>

 ## Changes to be done to the kubemark
-  1) Modify the kube-mark startup script to bring up kube-batch scheduler along with the external kubernetes cluster.
-Create CRDs for    podgroup and queue.
+  1) Modify the kube-mark startup script to bring up kube-batch scheduler along with the external kubernetes cluster. <br /> Create CRDs for podgroup and queue.
-  2) Run the density/latency test 3k pods on 100 (fake) nodes with default scheduler and batch scheduler.
+  2) Run the density/latency test 3k pods on 100 (fake) nodes with default scheduler and batch scheduler.<br />
      For Batch scheduler test case : Modify the density/latency test case to create podgroup and add the podgroup name to the annotation along with "schedulerName: kube-batch" in the pod spec.
   3) Print out the metrics.